open-metadata/OpenMetadata/docs/integrations/connectors/hive.md

 ### **7. Install the data profiler Python module (optional)**

-If you’ve enabled the data profiler in Step 5, run the following command to install the Python module for the data profiler.
+If you enabled the data profiler above, run the following command to install the Python module for the data profiler.
 You’ll need this to run the ingestion workflow.

 ```javascript
 pip3 install 'openmetadata-ingestion[data-profiler]'